Start Learning Free

 IV does one simple thing to prices: it inflates or deflates the hope value.

-When IV is high, the market expects big swings, so a payoff feels more believable, and every option on that stock carries fatter extrinsic value.
+When IV is high, the market expects big swings, so a payoff feels more believable, and every option on that stock carries fatter hope value.
 The options get expensive across the board, even before the stock moves an inch.
 This is just vega from Lesson 14, seen from the other side.

 When IV is low, the market expects calm, hope value shrinks, and options get cheap.
 Same strikes, same expirations, much smaller price tags.